-First Presbyterian Church is an inviting, inclusive church, welcoming all who enter its doors to join in worship and sacraments, whether they are visitors, newcomers looking for a church home, or someone looking for a place to rest for the moment.
+First Presbyterian Church is an inviting, Bible-based, Christ-centered, and family-friendly congregation, welcoming all who enter its doors to join in worship and sacraments, whether they are visitors, newcomers looking for a church home, or someone looking for a place to rest for the moment.
 All are invited to join fellow worshipers in their Christian journey, no matter where they are in that journey.

 Worship through quality teaching and beautiful music are essential elements of worship at FPC.
-The adult choir, accompanied by a pipe organ, an accomplished organist, and pianist, lead services in a spiritually meaningful way.
+The adult choir, professionally directed, and accompanied by a pianist and organist (when available), lead services in a spiritually meaningful way.

 The Christian journey is nurtured from birth and continued in programs designed to teach and foster Christian maturity.
 From Sunday school classes to Bible study for children, teenagers, and adults, people fellowship as they learn, encouraged to walk in Jesus’ footsteps.
 Because Jesus taught the world to love thy neighbors wherever they are, mission work begins with three year olds and continues through mature adulthood with study and participation in local, national, and international missions.

 First Presbyterian Church of Bainbridge was chartered in 1852 by the Presbytery of Florida.
 Five of the twelve petitioners were already members of the Quincy Florida church so they became the official founding members.
 A handsome building with an organ and gallery on three sides was completed in 1854 on the corner of Troupe and West streets.
 It burned in 1874 along with most of the business district.
 The Communion service along with the pulpit Bible and Session minute book were saved.
 The second building was erected in 1877 on the northwest corner of Broad and Evans streets.